-Negative pressures could arise as a result of one or a combination of the following: a weakening in financial performance metrics, including interest coverage ratios at levels close to or below 1x; a ramp-up in risk appetite, including higher exposure to market sales than the moderate level currently projected; or an increase in indebtedness, including gearing sustained at levels above 60%.
-In addition, a weaker regulatory framework or dilution of overall support from the UK government for the sector could also exert negative pressure on the ratings.
+Downward pressure on the ratings could result from a weakening in financial performance metrics, including interest coverage ratios at levels close to or below 1x, a ramp-up in risk appetite, including a higher exposure to market sales than the moderate level currently projected, or an increase in indebtedness, including gearing sustained at levels above 60%.
+A weakening of the regulatory framework or dilution of the overall level of support from the UK government could also lead to downward pressure on the ratings.